Take our Free Practice Tests for the 2026 ACT.

 Science

-The ACT Science test will require you to answer 40 questions in 35 minutes.
-There will be emphasis on reasoning, not how well you have memorized content.
-Generally, the questions are taken from core courses in biology, chemistry, physics, and the Earth and space sciences geology, astronomy, and meteorology.
+The ACT Science section will require you to answer 40 questions in 35 minutes.
+The emphasis will be on reasoning, not how well you have memorized content.
+Generally, the questions are taken from core courses in biology, chemistry, physics, and the Earth and space sciences of geology, astronomy, and meteorology.
 No higher-level knowledge in any of these areas is needed, but basic understanding will be required.
 You will not have access to a calculator for this section.

 What to Expect on Test Day